FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

    * The Participant logs in;
    * The Participant selects the option that is used to create a chat room;
    * The Participant writes the topics he is interested in;

- **Visualize and Answer the Most Voted Questions:**

-* **Actor**: Speaker
-* **Description**: This use case exists so that the speaker can visualize and answer the most voted (or all) questions asked during the conference.
-* **Preconditions and Postconditions**: In order to visualize and answer the questions, the Speaker must first login into the application and create or join in the conference room that he previously created.
-Then the questions will be displayed in the Conference page.

-* **Normal Flow**:
-   * The Speaker logs in;
-   * The Speaker selects the time schedule icon;
-   * The Speaker joins in a previously created conference room or creates one;
-   * The Speaker can see the questions ordered by the number of votes and answer them.

-* **Alternative Flows and Exceptions**:
-   * The Speaker logs in;
-   * The Speaker selects the time schedule icon;
-   * The Speaker joins in a conference room that was not created by him;
-   * The Speaker is only allowed to watch the conference as a participant so he can't talk and answer the questions.

  **Create a Conference Room to Talk about a Topic:**

 * **Actor**: Speaker